 Should an incident happen involving your loved one at a nursing home, you should be contacted.
 If you visit your loved one and find injuries or that they’re in a neglected state, asking about what’s happening should yield direct answers.
 If staff cannot give you a straight answer about your loved one’s condition, this is cause for concern.
 You should be able to have conversations with staff without getting brushed off or vague answers.
 Other indications of nursing home abuse or neglect would be staff not allowing you to be alone with your loved one.
 Their presence could prevent you from asking if something is wrong and can also intimidate your loved one from communicating any issues with you.
 Nursing homes that prevent visitation without giving a reason are also cause for alarm.

-When you believe something has happened to your loved one, it’s vital to take action immediately—many resources lookout for the well-being of elders in Chicago.
+When you believe something has happened to your loved one, it’s vital to take action immediately—many resources look out for the well-being of elders in Chicago.

 You can contact a Regional Ombudsman, the Senior Help Line, the Illinois Department of Public Health, and Healthcare and Family Services for Supportive Living Facility Complaints.
 You should note that these services will investigate what happened but are not emergency responders.
 If your loved one is in immediate danger, call the police.

 Once your loved one is safe, then you can start beginning the search for legal representation.
-Holding a nursing home accountable for their actions can be difficult, so it’s essential to have a reputable and experienced elder abuse lawyer at your side.
+Holding a nursing home accountable for its actions can be difficult, so it’s essential to have a reputable and experienced elder care abuse lawyer at your side.
 The attorneys at our law firm are ready to represent your loved one and fight for their rights.

-How to Find a Nursing Home Abuse Lawyer
+How to Find a Nursing Home Lawyer

-When you’re looking for an elder abuse lawyer, there are several things to keep in mind.
+When you’re looking for an elder abuse attorney, there are several things to keep in mind.
 You want to work with a legal representative who will represent your loved one’s best interests and who will fight for their rights.

 One significant aspect of your representation is they should have experience in the field of personal injury.
-Some personal injury attorneys may not have handled elder abuse claims in the past and aren’t aware of how they work.
+Some personal injury attorneys may not have handled senior abuse claims in the past and aren’t aware of how they work.
 These cases can get complicated, especially if multiple parties are involved.
 The home may be liable, but there’s also a possibility a doctor or specialist may have been treating your loved one, but they weren’t with the nursing home.
 In this case, this could change who is responsible for your loved one’s injuries or indicate that more than one party is at fault.

-As you look for information about the nursing home, you should also seek testimonials about the lawyer.
+As you look for information about the nursing home, you should also seek testimonials about the law firm.
 If clients are giving good reviews about working with the lawyer, then you have good reason to consider moving forward with them as your representation.
 If someone has multiple low reviews and complaints, then it’s best to seek other options.